shaleigang/tinyLLM/README.md

 # tinyLLM
 Train a tiny language model using pure C++ from scratch without any third-party libraries.
-Cuda is supported.
+CUDA is supported.
 For learning purposes only.
 # Introduction
 This project implements a simple deep learning framework and trains a tiny language model based on it.